NoahSaso/cosmodal/README.md

   error?: unknown
   // If this app is running inside the Keplr Mobile web interface.
   isEmbeddedKeplrMobileWeb: boolean
-  // List of ChainInfo objects of possible chains that can be connected to.
+  // List or getter of additional or replacement ChainInfo objects.
+These
+  // will take precedent over internal definitions by comparing `chainId`.
   // This is passed through from the provider props to allow composition
-  // of your own hooks, and for use in the built-in useWallet hook.
+  // of your own hooks, and for use in the built-in useWallet hook. chainInfoOverrides?: ChainInfoOverrides
-  chainInfoList: ChainInfo[]
-  // Options passed to SigningCosmWasmClient on connection.
-This is passed
+  // Getter for options passed to SigningCosmWasmClient on connection.
-  // through from the provider props to allow composition of your own
+  // This is passed through from the provider props to allow composition
-  // hooks, and for use in the built-in useWallet hook. signingCosmWasmClientOptions?: SigningCosmWasmClientOptions
+  // of your own hooks, and for use in the built-in useWallet hook. getSigningCosmWasmClientOptions?: SigningClientGetter<SigningCosmWasmClientOptions>
-  // Options passed to SigningStargateClient on connection.
-This is passed
+  // Getter for options passed to SigningStargateClient on connection.
-  // through from the provider props to allow composition of your own
+  // This is passed through from the provider props to allow composition
-  // hooks, and for use in the built-in useWallet hook. signingStargateClientOptions?: SigningStargateClientOptions }
+  // of your own hooks, and for use in the built-in useWallet hook. getSigningStargateClientOptions?: SigningClientGetter<SigningStargateClientOptions>
+}

 interface WalletManagerProviderProps {
   // Wallet types available for connection.
   enabledWalletTypes: WalletType[]
-  // List of ChainInfo objects of possible chains that can be connected to.
-  chainInfoList: ChainInfo[]
+  // Chain ID to initially connect to and selected by default if nothing
-  // Chain ID to connect to.
-Must be present in `chainInfoList`
+  // is passed to the hook.
+Must be present in one of the objects in
-  chainId: ChainInfo["chainId"]
+  // `chainInfoList`.
+  defaultChainId: string
+  // List or getter of additional or replacement ChainInfo objects.
+These
+  // will take precedent over internal definitions by comparing `chainId`. chainInfoOverrides?: ChainInfoOverrides
   // Class names applied to various components for custom theming. classNames?: ModalClassNames
   // Custom close icon.